deliverr/recruiting-exercises/inventory-allocator/README.md

 	--> If nothing in shipment:
 		Proceed Normally for finding a complete warehouse or combination.
 ```
-If you are interested in studying a python version of this improvement, have a look at extra/order_alternative.py

 2. Some kind of priority can also be set into the costs of having multiple items from one warehouse compared to the rest, to be able to come up with a better alternative.